 But today, we can have a category killer in online as well.
 While Amazon.com is the first to come to anyone's mind, there are many others.
 For example, TigerDirect has been the leader in electronic sales and parts for its category for quite some time.
 Zappos (who was bought by Amazon just a few years ago) redefined shoe shopping online.
 Google's parent company Alibaba, however, is the worldwide leader in online sales, eclipsing even Amazon.

 The second type of category killer is a product sold in these stores.
 The most famous is probably the iPad.
 Its dominance in the marketplace is incredible.
 In fact, many have taken to calling all tablets iPads.
 In other words, it's common to hear a child refer to any tablet as an iPad.
 While many players have entered the tablet market over the years, few have any sustained presence.

-Category killers get their name became they tend to knock out the competition in its surrounding market.
+Category killers get their name because they tend to knock out the competition in the surrounding market.
 Their power from purchasing and operational efficiencies and economies of scale make it a tough battle for retailers.
-However, today's customer is looking for something more than just a low price and the independent can still survive if they have a good strategy.
+However, today's customer is looking for something more than just a low price and the independent retailer can still survive if they have a good strategy.